BIEK exams begin amid lax security

 However, candidates from a number of schools in Ghotki district also complained of load shedding.

-the use of Photostat machines near during exam hours near the centres.
+Section 144 had already been imposed in Sukkur division to prevent the use of Photostat machines near during exam hours near the centres.
 Dawn

 Karachi University announces fee submission date